kiboschool/course-industry-experience-1/src/lessons/work-reflections/working-with-others.md

 >  🗣 **“A single leaf working alone provides no shade.”**
 >
->  Chuck Page, _American Politician_
+>  — Chuck Page, _American Politician_

 ## Social connection at work

 <aside>
- 📺 Watch this video to understand the importance of cultivating quality relationships at work(2:23)
+ 📺 Watch this video to understand the importance of cultivating quality relationships at work (2:23)
  </aside>

  <div style="position: relative; padding-bottom: 56.25%; height: 0;">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/kjLNpa--aX4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

 As the video explains, we often have to work with people we would not otherwise choose to spend time with.
 Interpersonal conflict is inevitable.
 In order to move through and learn from interpersonal conflict, you can focus on managing yourself and your reaction.
-In this lesson, we'll explore three key habit for working effectively with others:
+In this lesson, we'll explore three key habits for working effectively with others:

 - Be professional
 - Be ethical